10 great gifts to give a seamstress for the holidays!

 Among the expensive gifts, there is of course the sewing machine and the serger... and that’s quite a budget but what a joy to unwrap your new toy under the tree!

-In short, if you want to score points gentlemen, ladies... just break your piggy bank!
+In short, if you want to score points gentlemen, ladies... all that's left is to break the piggy bank!

 Machine budget: no limit 😂

-Finally, for those out of inspiration, the gift voucher remains a great option.
-People can use them for supplies, courses... to use all at once or several times 😊.
+Finally, for those out of inspiration, the gift card remains a great option.
+People can use it for supplies, courses... to use all at once or several times 😊.

 There you go, I hope you liked these gift ideas!